 Because some drugs can decrease the number and/or repertoire of lymphocytes in the blood, it is important to determine whether this effect is caused by a decrease in the production of these cells in the bone marrow, or by an increase in the loss of these cells from the circulation.
 Working with researchers at Utrecht University, CHDR developed a novel approach to study the production rate and half-life of lymphocytes and specific lymphocyte populations.
 During the course of several weeks, healthy volunteers drank ‘heavy water’ (D2O, or 2H2O), a harmless form of water in which the hydrogen atoms are replace with deuterium atoms.
 Chemically, D2O behaves exactly like H2O; however, deuterium atoms can be measured using mass spectrometry.
 After drinking D2O, the deuterium atoms are incorporated in newly synthesised molecules, including DNA in developing lymphocytes.
 Thus, lymphocytes that developed during a specific window in time can be tracked using mass spectrometry, and biometric modelling can be used to estimate the production rate and lifespan of these cells.

 Another elegant example is a study by CHDR researchers in the context of developing a therapeutic vaccine against cervical cancer.
 Cancer immunotherapy is nearly always combined with other treatment modalities such as surgery, radiotherapy, and/or chemotherapy.
 Given that both radiotherapy and chemotherapy have robust immunomodulatory effects, these treatments can potentially interfere with immunotherapy.
-To measure the effect of radiotherapy on the immune system, we studied 30 patients with cervical cancer who received external beam radiation therapy (EBRT).
-Using serial blood sampling, we followed the effects of EBRT on lymphocyte and myeloid cell populations, as well as the expression of costimulatory molecules, T cell reactivity, and the function of antigen-presenting cells.
-We found that EBRT has specific effects on both CD4+ and CD8+ T cells, leading to the conclusion that conventional radiotherapy profoundly suppresses the immune system in cervical cancer patients and may reduce the effects of immunotherapy both during and for several weeks after radiotherapy.
+To measure the effect of radiotherapy on the immune system, we conducted a study involving 30 patients with cervical cancer who received external beam radiation therapy (EBRT).
+Using serial blood sampling, we followed the effects of EBRT on lymphocyte and myeloid cell populations, as well as the expression of costimulatory molecules, T-cell reactivity, and the function of antigen-presenting cells.
+We found that EBRT has specific effects on both CD4+ and CD8+ T cells, leading to the conclusion that conventional radiotherapy profoundly suppresses the immune system in cervical cancer patients and may reduce the effects of immunotherapy both during radiotherapy and for several weeks afterwards.

 Monitoring the immune system using RNA profiling in asthma patients

 In asthma research, sputum induction is a relatively non-invasive procedure used to measure changes in the airways.
-In this procedure, the subject is instructed to inhale an aerosolised hypertonic salt solution, then expectorate sputum, which is processed and separated into a solid phase containing cells and a liquid phase that contains soluble biomarkers.
+In this procedure, the subject is instructed to inhale an aerosolised hypertonic salt solution, then expectorate sputum, which is processed and separated into a solid phase containing cells, and a liquid phase that contains soluble biomarkers.
 At CHDR, we developed a method using the RNA profile measured in sputum to monitor the inflammatory response in the airways of patients with asthma in response to an allergen challenge.
-We also found that that corticosteroids induce a change in the inflammatory response that can be quantified my measuring the RNA profile.
+We also found that that corticosteroids induce a change in the inflammatory response that can be quantified by measuring the RNA profile.
 Importantly, the changes measured in the RNA profile were correlated with clinical data points measured in the same subjects.
-Thus, this new tool for measuring the immune response can help researcher study the pharmacodynamics of new immunomodulators for use in the field of pulmonology.
+This new tool for measuring the immune response can therefore help researchers to study the pharmacodynamics of new immunomodulators for use in the field of pulmonology.

 Using the imiquimod challenge to study the effects of TLR7 inhibitors